john-science/python_for_scientists/README.md

 > Python for Scientists and Engineers

 Software is the tool of the modern world.
 Software is so general a tool it is used in almost every field.
-That means that a person who has mastered a language or two can truly do what they want.
+That means that a person who has mastered a few languages can truly do what they want.
 For many scientists and engineers, software has become *the* tool and Python has become *the* language.

 ### What This Class is

-The purpose of this class is to provide an introduction to the Python language in general and more specifically to the Python libraries used every day by scientists and engineers.
+The purpose of this class is to provide a practical introduction to the Python language in general and more specifically to the Python libraries used every day by scientists and engineers.

 ### What This Class is Not

-This class is not meant to provide a solid overview of computer science theory.
-For more on those topics, see [these](http://amzn.com/0262510871) [three](http://amzn.com/0262033844) [books](http://amzn.com/0735619670 ).
+This class is not meant to provide a thorough background in computer science.
+For more on that, see [these](http://amzn.com/0262510871) [three](http://amzn.com/0262033844) [books](http://amzn.com/0735619670 ).

 ### Syllabus